sodadata/docs/soda/quick-start-sodacl.md

 ## SodaCL: In brief

 **Soda Checks Language (SodaCL)** is a YAML-based, domain-specific language for data reliability.
-Used in conjunction with Soda tools, you use SodaCL to write checks for data quality, then run a scan of the data in your data source to execute those checks.
+Used in conjunction with Soda software, you use SodaCL to write checks for data quality, then run a scan of the data in your data source to execute those checks.

-After installing Soda, you connect it to your data source (Snowflake, BigQuery, etc.) by defining connection details such as host, username, and password, in a **configuration YAML** file (except SparkDF, which is [special]({% link soda/connect-spark.md %})).
-Then, you define your Soda checks for data quality in a **checks YAML** file.

-A **Soda Check** is a test that Soda Library performs when it scans a dataset in your data source.
-When you use Soda Library to run a scan on data in your data source, you reference both the configuration and checks YAML files in the scan command.

-A **Soda scan** executes the checks you defined in the checks YAML file and returns a result for each check: pass, fail, or error.
-(Optionally, you can configure a check to warn instead of fail by setting an [alert configuration]({% link soda-cl/optional-config.md %}#add-alert-configurations).)
+A **Soda Check** is a test that Soda performs when it scans a dataset in your data source.
+A **Soda scan** executes the checks you defined and returns a result for each check: pass, fail, or error.
+Optionally, you can configure a check to warn instead of fail by setting an [alert configuration]({% link soda-cl/optional-config.md %}#add-alert-configurations).

 ## About this tutorial